ByteriX/BxInputController/README.md

 You can scroll to needed row with method `scrollRow`.
 If you need select (or activate) row, you may call `selectRow`.
-For closing all selectors or/and keyboard you may call `dissmissSelectors`  or `dissmissAllRows`. table has Event of change value in overrided method `didChangedRow` in your custom class inherited from `BxInputController` (see last example).
+For closing all selectors or/and keyboard you may call `dissmissSelectors`  or `dissmissAllRows`. table has Event of change value in overrided method `didChangedValue(for row)` in your custom class inherited from `BxInputController` (see last example).

 ## Paradigm